OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 ## Configuring Docker with BTRFS

 This section contains the investigation results of what is needed to setup a docker image to use the BTRFS storage driver.
-While you might be able to change your local VM to use the BTRFS driver, none of the code changes that depend on this driver (e.g. linux capabilities) can be check in until all developer VMs and all Zuul test VMs are also changed to use the BTRFS driver.
+While you might be able to change your local VM to use the BTRFS driver, none of the code changes that depend on this driver (e.g. linux capabilities) can be checked in until all developer VMs and all Gerrit test (slave) VMs are also changed to use the BTRFS driver.

 - Install BTRFS Tools to your system.
 For Ubuntu: